overture-stack/website/markdown/documentation/ego/user-guide/admin-ui/groups.md

 1. Click **Groups** from the left-hand menu, then click the group you want to edit from the groups table.

 2. The group's details pane will display on the right.
 Click **Edit** and modify the fields as required.
-The fields are the same as described earlier in <a href="/documentation/ego/user-guide/admin-ui#creating-a-group" target="_blank">Creating a Group</a>.
+The fields are the same as described earlier in <a href="/documentation/ego/user-guide/admin-ui#creating-a-group" target="_blank" rel="noopener noreferrer">Creating a Group</a>.

 ## Deleting a Group